 Disclosure of information

-We will not disclose your personal information to any other person or organisation other than for the purposes of undertaking the FSC’s business.
+As noted above, we will not disclose your personal information to any other person or organisation other than for the purposes of undertaking the FSC’s business.
 In undertaking the FSC’s business, we may share your personal information with other organisations or member organisations of the FSC, including their employees or contractors, and with our external service providers such as mailing houses who distribute information to you on our behalf or market researchers who have been commissioned by the FSC to carry out surveys and research.
-From time to time, we work with corporate partners and other third party providers to promote and/or market services that we consider will be of benefit to you.
+From time to time, we work with corporate partners and other third-party providers to promote and/or market services that we consider will be of benefit to you.
 We may also disclose personal information to these partners.

-If you become a member of an FSC committee or working group we may share your personal information with other individual members of that group for the purposes of facilitating efficient communication within that committee or working group.
-Personal information about the individual members of committees and working groups may be shown on the members’ section of FSC’s website.
+If you become a member of an FSC committee, working group or expert group, we may share your personal information with other individual members of that group for the purposes of facilitating efficient communication within that committee or group.
+Personal information about the individual members of committees and working groups may be shown in the members’ section of FSC’s website.
 Only employees and agents of full and supporting member companies have access to the members’ section of FSC’s website.

 It is possible that your personal information will be disclosed to employees and agents of full and supporting member companies that may be located overseas from time to time.
 While it is impracticable to specify the countries in which those employees and agents are located, you can contact us if you wish to find out more about the disclosure of your personal information in such circumstances.
 We do not otherwise disclose your personal information to overseas recipients.